 Before You Start: Keep Troubleshooting Safe

-If the issue is not just mechanical but also affects safe use, such as pain, dizziness, or a strong feeling that something is wrong during a session, use the massage chair safety guide before trying another session.
+If the issue is not just mechanical but also affects your body during use, such as dizziness, sharp pain, numbness, or chest discomfort, read the health and safety guide before trying another session.

 Problem 1: The Chair Will Not Power On